September 4 – 7, 2020

 - Donations to the Scholarship Fund are gratefully accepted to help make participation possible for those with financial hardships.
 You may donate when registering.

-- Cancellations: Receive a full refund less $25 until August 21.
+- Cancellations: Receive a full refund until August 21.
 After August 21, no refund, except (at our discretion) when cancellation is due to an emergency.
+Note: The usual $25 cancellation fee has been waived due to the public health emergency.

 - Optional costs: Friday Dinner at 6:30 p.m. ($12), Private Room ($65 per person, double occupancy only), Bedding & Linen Set ($25).
 Please order these on the registration form.